 How is the Tarot relevant to our lives today and what can we use it for?

 The archetypes in the Tarot are as alive in our subconscious minds today as they were to the people of Medieval times.
 Proof of this lies in the fact that the cards show up in film, art and media.
 These images still speak to us all on a very deep level and help us tap our own intuitive knowledge.

-The one thing I agree with my Pagan friends is that the Church has done untold damage when it comes to suppressing our own, intuitive knowledge.
+I do agree that exoteric Christianity has done untold damage when it comes to suppressing our own, intuitive knowledge.
 The Church as an institution chose to marry the State for increased power, wealth and control of its flock, rather than to encourage and inspire direct access to the Divine, which is what Christ came here to teach us about and which is what Mystics on all Paths have always been aware of.